CelineDknp/JobBlockly/docs/BaseBlockly.rst

 .. image:: VisualBase/blockCustom6.png
     :align: center

 Check the box next to our block name (this allows you to export multiple blocks at a time).
-We need the Python version of the code, so change the language of the generator and pick file names (here, *custom.json* and *custom.js*), then click ``Export`` :
+For the generator, we need the Python version of the code, so change the language using the dropdown.
+For the definition, either Javascript or JSON works, it just has to be integrated differently.
+Pick file names (here, *custom.json* and *custom.js*), then click ``Export`` :

 .. image:: VisualBase/blockCustom7.png
     :align: center